Demi Lovato Wrote A Heartbreaking Message To Her Dog Buddy On The Anniversary Of His Death

 Your little angel is looking down at you look up at the sky and smile at him back he wants to see you happy stay strong Demi we love you ?— Demi Lovato ♥ (@DemisSexyLegs) July 26, 2017

 It's wonderful that Lovato has plenty of support on what is a particularly painful anniversary.
-I'll be hugging my pup a little tighter tonight in honour of Buddy.
+I'll be hugging my pup a little tighter tonight in honor of Buddy.

 Advertisement